AnyChart/docs.anychart.com/Supported_Data_Formats.md

     ['Product E', 8813]
 ]);

-//set container id for the chart chart.container('container');
+// set container id for the chart chart.container('container');

-//initiate chart drawing
+// initiate chart drawing
 chart.draw();
 ```
 See also: